 Beyond the Sri Yantra Into the Divine: An Interview with Bill Witherspoon

-I recently had the opportunity to interview artist Bill Witherspoon and was instantly captivated by the magnitude of his intent for the Sri Yantra desert project.
+I recently had the opportunity to interview Bill Witherspoon and was instantly captivated by the magnitude of his intent for the Sri Yantra desert project.
 His focus for completing it was to put a simple belief to the test: that art, as technology, creates powerful influence.
 Bill wanted to amplify a very personal inner experience, and that was all.
-Sitting with Bill gave me a sense of his humility and intense devotion to the process.
+Sitting with him gave me a sense of his humility and intense devotion to the process.

 With a curious and intimate approach, Bill brought the power and knowledge of an ancient design to the American West.
 The Sri Yantra’s harmony, along with Bill’s purity of intention, continues to manifest itself through this awe-inspiring documentary.